dead/g2opy/README.md

 ## Contact
-If you have problems related to **binding code/python interface/python examples** of this project, you can report isseus, or email me (qihang@outlook.com).
+If you have problems related to **binding code/python interface/python examples** of this project, feel free to open an issue.